 SynDaver raised a $3M round in 2015 from angel investor and Shark Tank star Robert Herjavec.

-Each Zombait boasts a 3+ hour battery life and durable, corrosion-resistant construction.
+Each Zombait boasts batteries that last up to 3 hours and durable, corrosion-resistant construction.

 Based in Salem, Massachusetts (of witch trials fame), Deacon Giles is a micro-distillery offering a variety of spirits.
 The startup takes its name from a local 19th century businessman who allegedly employed demons as a surrogate workforce after all his human employees quit.